Tom Selleck as Thomas Magnum, private investigator and former Navy SEAL

 In the pilot episode, Magnum wears his team ring on the third finger of his right hand, but then inexplicably wears it on the same finger of his left hand for the rest of the first season.
 At the start of the second season, Magnum again wears the ring on his right ring finger as he would continue to do for the duration of the series.

-For the first three seasons of Magnum, P.I., Magnum wears a stainless steel Chronosport Sea Quartz 30 dive watch on a perforated black leather strap, revealed in flashbacks to have been the same timepiece he sported during his Navy service in the Vietnam War.
+For the first three seasons of Magnum, P.I., Magnum wears a stainless steel Chronosport Sea Quartz 30 dive watch on a black tropic rubber strap, revealed in flashbacks to have been the same timepiece he sported during his Navy service in the Vietnam War.
 (According to a Redditor’s research, this has some historical integrity as some Navy SEAL teams evidently did wear Chronosports during their service in the early ’70s!)

 Magnum’s Chronosport has a black dial printed only with “Quartz” (the full “Sea Quartz 30” designation would be added in 1982), detailed with luminescent hour markers including numerals for 12, 6, and 9 o’clock as well as a black day-date window at 3:00.
 Per its diving functionality, the watch has a slim black tick-marked rotating bezel.

 It wouldn’t be until the series’ fourth season that Magnum would swap out the Chronosport for his recognizable Rolex GMT Master with the red-and-blue Pepsi bezel, an in-universe inheritance from his father, as well as Selleck’s own POW/MIA bracelet recognizing Kenneth Ray Lancaster.